Meromorphic Hodge moduli spaces for reductive groups in arbitrary characteristic

 \begin{example}[Product connection] If $X,Y$ are two affine $C$-schemes equipped with meromorphic $t$-connections $\nabla_X, \nabla_Y$, then the fiber product $X \times_C Y$ is naturally equipped with a tensor connection $\nabla_X \otimes \nabla_Y$ which is given by $(\nabla_X\otimes \nabla_Y)(f\otimes h)=\nabla_X(f)\otimes h+ f\otimes \nabla_Y(h)$ for any local sections $f\in H^0(U,\cO_X)$ and $h\in H^0(U,\cO_Y)$ over an open $U\subset C.$ \end{example}

 \begin{example}[Trival connection] Let $X$ be an affine $k$-scheme.
 Choose a basis of $\cO_X$ as a $k$-vector space, inducing a decomposition $\cO_X = \bigoplus_{i \in I} k e_i$.
-The base-change $X_C$ is equipped with a canonical meromorphic $t$-connection defined as follows
+The base change $X_C$ is equipped with a canonical meromorphic $t$-connection defined as follows

 We call this the trivial meromorphic $t$-connection.
 It does not depend on the choice of basis. \end{example}

 \begin{example}[Associated connections] Let $X$ be an affine $k$-scheme with an action of $G$.
 Let $(E, \nabla)$ be a $G$-bundle with a meromorphic $t$-connection.
 Then the associated fiber bundle $E(X) \to C$ is equipped with a meromorphic $t$-connection as follows.
 Write $\cO_X$ as a union of finite $G$-submodules $\cO_X = \bigcup_{i \in I} V_i$, so that we have homomorphisms $\rho_i : G \to \GL(V_i)$.
 By the functoriality of connections (as in Subsection \ref{subsection: change of groups}) and the description of connections for $\GL(V_i)$-bundles (as in \Cref{example: meromorphic connection vector bundles}), each associated bundle $E(V_i)$ is equipped with a meromorphic $t$-connection $\nabla_i: E(V_i)(-D) \to E(V_i) \otimes \Omega^1_{C/k}$.
 These connections fit together to yield a meromorphic $t$-connection $\nabla_{E(X)}$ on $\cO_{E(X)} = \bigcup_{i \in I} E(V_i)$.
 Since the multiplication morphism on $\cO_X$ is a morphism of $G$-modules, it follows that $\nabla_{E(X)}$ satisfies the multiplicative Leibniz rule.